aquinoaldair/storage-image/README.md

 # Store Image for Laravel

-Laravel library for easy store images.
+Laravel library for easy store images in public storage.

 ## Installation